kakaroto/Beyond20/docs/update.md

 ## Beyond20 has just been installed or updated

 Congratulations!
-Beyond20 was just updated to the latest version : v0.9
+Beyond20 was just updated to the latest version : v1.0

 I hope you like the new features, and hopefully the killer feature you were waiting for was just added.

-In that case, please considering [showing your appreciation](rations)?
+If you enjoy using Beyond20 and find it useful for your games, please considering [showing your appreciation](rations) by offering me some rations or your patronage.

 Thank you all for your support!